pinot-contrib/pinot-docs/users/tutorials/use-s3-as-deep-store-for-pinot.md

 ## Setup Pinot Cluster

-In order to setup Pinot to use S3 as deep store, we need to put extra configs for Controller and Server.
+In order to set up Pinot to use S3 as deep store, we need to put extra configs for Controller and Server.

 ### Start Controller